httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Dictionaries {#dictionary}

-Dictionaries are unordered maps of key-value pairs, where the keys are identifiers ({{identifier}}) and the values are items ({{item}}).
+Dictionaries are ordered maps of key-value pairs, where the keys are identifiers ({{identifier}}) and the values are items ({{item}}).
 There can be one or more members, and keys are required to be unique.

+Implementations MUST provide access to dictionaries both by index and by key.
+Specifications MAY use either means of accessing the members.

 The ABNF for dictionaries is: